System Context

 - change risk and operational impact.

-Phase 3 – Introduction of a BFF Layer
+Phase 3: Introduction of the BFF layer

 Before full SPA migration: